happydpc/ember/notes.md

 So I converted the project to a library project, created some imports as of now, and moved startup and shutdown into the application.
 I think I'm starting to run into "fighting the borrow checker" as they say.
-I'm having a hard time accessing and iterating over the systems vector inside the application because of mutability issues.
-I think ideally the systems would be stored using ECS so that each system is essentially just an index that maps to a set of functionality.
+I'm having a hard time accessing and iterating over the managers vector inside the application because of mutability issues.
+I think ideally the managers would be stored using ECS so that each manager is essentially just an index that maps to a set of functionality.
 I'd really have to think that one through though.

-It would probably good to implement logging soon so that I can move away from print statements into a more structured logging system.
+It would probably good to implement logging soon so that I can move away from print statements into a more structured logging manager.
 There's a part of me that wants to do that as a separate library, but I know that's going to be complex, so I think I'll hold off until I need it.
-I'm imagining a logging system that can write to the terminal in various colors and also possibly files.
-I think the immediate next step is probably to get the window loop happening in the render system or however makes sense so that the application can actually run.
+I'm imagining a logging manager that can write to the terminal in various colors and also possibly files.
+I think the immediate next step is probably to get the window loop happening in the render manager or however makes sense so that the application can actually run.

 Also I just reordered this so new things are at the top.
 Also this is going to potentially throw off my line count in the github contributions early on while